YiYunLiao/SoftwareStudioAssignment6/README.md

 # _Software Studio Assignment6 **Team3**_ #
+## **Requirement** ##
+Write a	program to make users	perceive the interaction between characters in the movie Star Wars for each episodes (in visualization or audiation).
+In this program,	users expect to understand the network structure, such as the interaction of the two specified characters, in a format other than just texts.
+The data set was	organized by Evelina Gabasova[1], in JSON format on Github and will be explained	 in the next section.
 ## **Explanation of the Design** ##
 ####Operation
 *	Click a character: The character will be added to network or put back to original place.